Research on HipTrac and Long Axis Hip Traction

-The HipTrac is the first FDA-cleared, medical device which provides independent long axis hip traction for patients at home and in the clinic.
-HipTrac’s patented design delivers the exact traction force specified, from 0 – 1000 N, and can maintain consistent force for as long as needed for a particular protocol.
+The HipTrac is the first FDA-cleared medical device that provides independent long axis hip traction for patients at home and in the clinic.
+HipTrac’s patented design delivers the exact traction force specified, from 0 - 1000 N, and can maintain the consistent force for as long as needed for a particular protocol.

 HipTrac is relatively new, cleared for sale by the FDA in 2012.
 The first case series has recently been published and other specific studies are underway.
 In the case series, two patients were treated with manual therapy, therapeutic exercise, and HipTrac.
 Two years after treatment, both patients still described clinically meaningful improvements in self-reported function and pain.
 Read or download the full case series here:

 Although HipTrac is a recent advancement, hip traction itself has been a tested and proven therapy for over 140 years to help relieve the signs and symptoms associated with hip osteoarthritis, femoral-acetabular impingement, and other hip joint pathologies.
 Hip traction is also used by college and professional athletes to help provide an optimal environment for training and recovery.